Who We Are

 Judy Lloyd is the President & CEO of the Danville Area Chamber of Commerce.
 She owns Altamont Strategies and has a 38-year history as a small businesswoman and public servant, serving two U.S. Presidents and the Majority Leader of the U.S. Senate.
 She was the first woman appointed by a U.S. President to serve as Region IX Representative for the U.S. Secretary of Labor, earning the Exceptional Achievement Award.
 She was a San Francisco Business Times Women of Distinction in Politics & Government and was inducted into the Contra Costa Women’s Hall of Fame.
 She represented the communities of Alamo, Danville, Diablo, and San Ramon as senior district representative for Senator Steve Glazer.
 Lloyd served as a Visiting Fellow at the Dole Institute of Politics, University of Kansas, running a 6-week series on extraordinary women in politics and business.
 She actively supports causes impacting first responders, public safety, cancer research and veterans.

 Steve McCoy-Thompson is the Co-Founder of Three Valleys Community Foundation and served as initial interim director.
-He is also the Executive Director of the Pleasanton Partnerships in Education Foundation (PPIE).
-He has worked for over 25 years at the nexus of business, government and the nonprofit sector and has served in senior positions with Bechtel Corporation and Deloitte Consulting, providing management consulting to large companies and governments around the world.
-He also served as Executive Director of Urban Solutions, delivering economic development services to challenged neighborhoods, and as head of global operations for BSR, providing consulting to major corporations in Corporate Social Responsibility.
+He currently leads Gratitude Network, which provides nonprofit Fellowships to help serve over 40M children and youth around the world.
+He also served as Executive Director of the Pleasanton Partnerships in Education Foundation (PPIE) and other nonprofit organizations.
+He has worked for over 25 years at the nexus of business, government and the nonprofit sector and has served in senior positions with Bechtel Corporation and Deloitte Consulting, providing management consulting to corporations and governments – including long-term engagements in China, India and Togo, West Africa.
 He has published four books on a range of topics and is actively involved in the community, including on the Economic Vitality Committee for the City of Pleasanton.
 He has a Masters degree from Tufts University and graduated from Duke University, where he also studied at Beijing and Nanjing University.
+Steve has lived in Pleasanton for over 25 years.

 Wente Family Estates